AdaloHQ/docs/website/docs/component-standards/philosophy.md

 - All text should be configurable and not hard-coded
 - Components should support customization for other international standards such as dates and currencies.
+- Components should be accessible to all users

 Examples: